aapodolskiy/gender-rus/README.md

 // => 'undefined';
 ```

-The only argument for `determinedGender` is an object with three optional properties: name, surname and patronymic.
-Case does not matter. <br/>
+The only argument for `determinedGender` is an object with three optional properties: name, surname, and patronymic.
+Letter case does not matter. <br/>
 Return value can be `'male'`, `'female'` or `'undefined'`.

 ## under the hood

-Algorithm for determining gender is pretty straightforward. <br/>
+The algorithm for determining gender is pretty straightforward. <br/>
-First, we determine gender of name, surname and patronymic separately. <br/>
+First, we determine the gender of name, surname, and patronymic separately. <br/>

 If all parts cannot be determined, result is `'undefined'`:
 ```ts